ArmanEskandari/use-fetch/README.md

 These features combined provide a robust and flexible solution for handling data fetching in React applications, promoting cleaner and more maintainable code.

+## Implementation of `useFetch` Hook

+The implementation of the `useFetch` hook mentioned in this document can be found under the following directory path:
+`src/shared/hooks/use-fetch`.
+This directory contains the source code for the `useFetch` hook.

 ### `httpRequest` Function

 #### Functionality